 When the crm_gui window opens, it is blank.
-Connect to the cluster with Connection-Login, then log in as the hacluster user.
-For the password, see Passwords on page 20.
+Connect to the cluster with Connection→Login, then log in as the hacluster user.
+Use the same password as root on the SMW (see Passwords For an SMW HA System on page 25).